s-khan-net/NPAT/README.md

 built on MEAN stack & hosted on heroku (free dyno - can stop working every 550 hours)
 <img src="https://raw.githubusercontent.com/s-khan-net/NPAT/master/public/images/meanh_23.png" />

-This multiplyer game uses sockets to keep up, also has a chat
+This game uses sockets to keep up, also has a chat

-each game is a room where players are sockets with game rules.
+each game is a room where players are sockets.

 ### After you have entered your name and clicked ahead,